elliott-with-the-longest-name-on-github/.everythingconfig/README.md

 All my all my configurations in one place, ready to install on any Ubuntu-based system.
 Like the setup and want to make it your own?
 Fork it!
 All I ask is that if you find ways to automate some of these things, you PR them into my repo so I can take advantage of them as well! :)

+# NOTE on next edit: Add GPGSign setting to .localgit when making file for Linux.

 # Execute the following commands in order.

 _Note: I recommend running the scripts before installing the applications, if possible._